IMG_2245.jpg

 Art & Design

 My work explores the intersection of fiber and textile arts and design, journaling, and analog paper collage.
-Much of my artwork is available as art prints and home and office décor and furnishings.
-I also design printed textiles for apparel and interiors with a focus on sustainable fabrics for home sewing and d.i.y. makers, plus a few knitting and sewing patterns.
+Much of my artwork is available in fine art prints, home and office décor, soft furnishings, and hard goods.
+I also design and sell printed textiles for apparel and interiors with a focus on sustainable fabrics for home sewing and d.i.y. makers; knitting and sewing patterns; and technical illustrations for apparel production.

-Shop my fabrics, art prints, stationery, home and office goods, and knitting and sewing patterns.
+Shop my fabrics, hand-woven tapestries, fine art prints, stationery, home and office goods, patterns, books, and technical illustrations.

 Some of my artwork is available for licensing.
 Contact me here to inquire about licensing agreements.